African - American First Ladies of Distinction

 Rebecca Lee Crumpler (1831-1895), a medical doctor, was the first to earn a medical degree in 1864 from now Boston College School of Medicine.

-Susan McKinney Stewart (1847 – 1918), a physician and author, was the first to earn a medical degree in New York State, in 1873 and was the third to earn a medical degree in the U.S.
+Susan McKinney-Stewart (1847–1918), a physician and author, was the first to earn a medical degree in New York State in 1873 and the third in the US.

 Mary Elizabeth Mahoney

-Mary Elizabeth Mahoney (1845 – 1882), a nurse, was the first to graduate with a nursing degree from the New England Hospital for Women and Children in Boston in 1879.
+Mary Elizabeth Mahoney (1845–1882), a nurse, was the first to graduate with a nursing degree from the New England Hospital in Boston in 1879.

 Ida Gray Nelson Rollins